microsoft/nni/docs/SQuAD_evolution_examples.md

 1. IDENTITY (Effectively means keep training).
 2. INSERT-RNN-LAYER (Inserts a LSTM.
 Comparing the performance of GRU and LSTM in our experiment, we decided to use LSTM here.)
 3. REMOVE-RNN-LAYER
-4. INSERT-ATTENTION-LAYER(Inserts a attention layer.)
+4. INSERT-ATTENTION-LAYER(Inserts an attention layer.)
 5. REMOVE-ATTENTION-LAYER
 6. ADD-SKIP (Identity between random layers).
 7. REMOVE-SKIP (Removes random skip).